 This piano has been released in September 2017 but has already earned a lot of fans all around the world.
 Mostly because this is an improved version of a well known Alesis Recital of the previous generation (which still is very popular affordable beginner digital piano).
 Recital Pro has weighted keyboard, which moves it one step upper to the leaders of the rating – Yamaha and Casio.

 Recital Pro has 12 sounds, split/layering option, recording option, and all the required connectors on the back.
 You can also power it with batteries.

-The sustain pedal is not included, and there is no furniture-like stand for this keyboard.
+The sustain pedal is not included, and there is no furniture-like stand for this keyboard, but you can choose any universal keyboard stand you like.
 Overall it is a nice piano at a reasonable price of less then $400.

 Tags: best digital piano